Federico-Chandia/Federico-Chandia/README.md

 - 👋 Hi, I’m @Federico-Chandia
 - 👀 I’m interested in UX/UI Design besides programming, i`m a self-lerner with knowledge in HTML, CSS, SASS, Bootstrap.
-- 🌱 I’m focusing on learn javascript to upgrade my proyects
+- 🌱 I’m focusing on learn Javascript to upgrade my proyects
 - 💞️ I’m looking to collaborate on open source proyects or if you need a hand just let me know
 - 📫 How to reach me:
 Linkedin: https://www.linkedin.com/in/federico-chandia-4695851b3/